multiversx/mx-docs/docs/economics/overview.md

 [comment]: # (mx-context-auto)

+In this page you can find more about the MultiversX economics, the EGLD token supply, how fees are collected, how rewards and distributed and so on.

 [comment]: # (mx-context-auto)

 ## **Economics Overview**

-The MultiversX blockchain economy is designed around eGold - a powerful digital currency positioned for global adoption.
+The MultiversX blockchain economy is designed around eGold (EGLD) - a powerful digital currency positioned for global adoption.

 eGold, or EGLD, is the native coin of the network.